rszyma/kanata-tray/README.md

 Other notes:
 - You can use `~` in `kanata_config`, `kanata_executable` and `extra_args` to substitute to your "home" directory.
 - On Windows: make sure to surround paths with single-quotes `'` instead of double-quotes, otherwise paths will not work (because `\` would be treated as escape character).

+### Overriding status icons

+It's possible to customize looks of status icons - i.e. reload, idle, paused.

+Similar to `icons` folder (layer icons), `status_icons` folder will be created next to `kanata-tray.toml` if it doesn't exists.
+When first creating, it will also populate with default icons.
+To override status icons, simply replace it with other one of your choice.

+- Accepted file types are the same as in `icons`.
+- The filename prefix must match specifc status i.e. files must start with one of:
+"default", "crash", "pause", "live-reload".
+- If there are multiple files matching the prefix, only one of them will be loaded, and other ignored.

 ### Hooks